chaos9520/panel-game/CHAOS_README_FIRST.md

 - The default telegraph and garbage images have been changed.

 ## Server-Side Changes
-None yet, but I plan to implent my 'Chaos' ranking system to the server files when I am actually able to host my own server.
+None yet, but I plan to implent my 'Chaos' ranking system to the server files, especially when I am actually able to host my own server.

 ## What else do I plan to implement?
 Garbage Mode is the main goal I would like to accomplish.
 This would be very useful for training, but even more so for Challenge Mode stages.